 The jury’s still out on this one, but there are a few theories.
 Your dog might be marking its territory, as dogs have scent glands in their paws (this also explains kicking after pooping, which many dog owners assume is covering up the mess).

-Or, it might just feel free and relieved so they get the dog zoomies.
+Or, they might just feel free and relieved so they get the dog zoomies.
 We might not ever know, but puppy zoomies are nothing to worry about.

 4. Eating Poop